rockymiss/flipthebird/README.md

 #9D0208 - for hover colour on buttons

 ##### Typography

-Logo - Orbitron, sans-serif - google fonts
+Throughout the site I  used Orbitron, sans-serif from google fonts as it was clear and easy to read.

+For the logo I used Paalalabas Wide which was created externally using canva.com.
+This font was used as it was visually appealling and very readable.

 -----